meilisearch/documentation/reference/features/security.md

 MeiliSearch gives you fine-grained control over which users can access which indexes, endpoints, and routes.
 When protecting your instance with a master key, you can ensure only authorized users can carry out sensitive tasks such as adding documents or altering index settings.

-In this guide, you will learn how to protect your MeiliSearch instance with a master key and communicate with it using an API key.
-You will also see how you can use your instance's master key to create, update, list and delete API keys.
+This guide will teach you how to protect your MeiliSearch instance by setting a master key and how to authorize requests using API keys.
+You will also learn how to use your master key to create, list, update, and delete API keys with granular permissions.

 ## Protecting a MeiliSearch instance

-By default, MeiliSearch is unprotected.
-This means all routes are publicly accessible.
+**By default, MeiliSearch's API is unprotected**.
+This means all routes are publicly accessible, and require no authorization to access.

-To protect a MeiliSearch instance from unauthorized use, you must supply an alphanumeric string at launch.
-This alphanumeric string is your master key.
+To protect a MeiliSearch instance from unauthorized use, you must supply a master key at launch.
+This master key can be an alphanumeric string of any length.

 Setting up a master key can be done with either command-line options or environment variables.
 You can read more about [master key configuration in our instance configuration guide](/reference/features/configuration.md#master-key).